rxue/java8-harjoitus/advanced/core/src/main/java/rx/practice/advanced/designpatterns/structural/adapter/README.md

 ## Adapter
+As mentioned in Chapter 18 Base patterns > Gateway in the Patterns of Enterprise Application Architecture (P of EAA) of Martin Fowler,

+> *Adapter* alters an implementation's interface to match another interface you need to work with.

 ### Application of Object Adapter Pattern in Core Java
 #### *Object Adapter* in `java.io`
 ##### `InputStreamReader` is the *Adapter* of `Reader` for Accessing to `InputStream`